How to use Not So Rigid Designer

 3. Drawdown (Middle)

 This shows the interaction of the warp and weft threads - a preview of the final fabric.
-Note that like the drawdown in a weaving draft, this doesn't account for all of the 3d interactions of threads and sometimes the fabric can look quite different after wet finishing.
+This is the same as the drawdown used in shaft weaving drafts; like those drafts, it doesn't account for all of the 3d interactions of threads and sometimes the fabric can look quite different after wet finishing as threads settle into place and shrink.

 Example of a design